The Infants' Home Board of Directors

 BA, FIAA, FNZSA, FAICD

 Lindsay is a non-executive director, consults in risk and strategy and is a qualified actuary.
-He chairs the Insignia Financial’s Superannuation Funds (including MLC and OnePath), sits on the boards of IOOF Superannuation and Friendly Society, Westpac/BT insurance subsidiaries and Fidelity Life (in NZ) and is an experienced audit and risk committee chair.
+He chairs the Insignia Financial’s Superannuation Funds (including MLC and OnePath), sits on the boards of Westpac Life and Fidelity Life (in NZ) and is an experienced audit and risk committee chair.
 He was president of the Actuaries Institute in 2016 and previously chaired The Salvation Army Employment Plus (2017-2018).
 During Lindsay’s career in financial services he has held chief risk officer, finance and appointed actuary roles, having worked in large financial institutions, global reinsurers and consultancies (including his own).
 Member since 2016.